Own the Film

 Chain gangs minimized the cost of guarding prisoners, but exposed prisoners to painful ulcers and dangerous infections from the heavy shackles around their ankles.
 An individual’s misstep or fall could imperil the entire group, and chains prevented individuals from moving away from aggressive or violent prisoners.
 Chain gangs eventually gave way to work gangs – groups of prisoners who worked off-site and under guard, but not in chains.

-Author Douglas A. Blackmon explains how chain gangs evolved from the convict leasing system.
+Author Douglas A. Blackmon explains how chain gangs evolved.